NinjaMarshmallow/NextJSTraining/README.md

 # NextJS Training
-Just a little training repository for now
+Just a little training repository for now.
 Deployed at https://jk-next-js-training.vercel.app/